A reaction towards NY Times article “The Reign of Recycling,” by John Tierney

 In recent years, the recycling mindset and innovative product development using recycled materials has resulted from a global conversation about climate change and the protection of natural resources.
 However, some believe that recycling only compensates for a small amount of waste in an otherwise wasteful society, and view it as an otherwise a futile attempt to make a difference in the world and confront climate change.
 John Tierney’s NY Times article, “The Reign of Recycling”, suggests just this, while missing the bigger point behind why recycling has developed into a field in itself, and how it actually DOES create an impact on both an individual and societal scale.

 At In2green, we "up-cycle" or bring higher and better uses to discarded materials, knitting our textiles with recycled cotton made from t-shirt clipping waste that would otherwise have gone into landfills.
-We have also most recently developed the first domestically knit throw blanket made exclusively out of post consumer plastic bottles (aka recycled polyester).
+We have also most recently developed the first domestic-made, eco knit throw blanket made exclusively out of post consumer plastic bottles (aka recycled polyester).
 Our interest in this field was born out of a commitment to spark a new conversation, add more recycled content to products, and ultimately create a shift in consumer behavior.
 Today, our customers see value in our items that are made locally and sustainably, while still maintaining a high level of design concept.

 What the green building community has accomplished with recycled materials and what consumer product developers like us can offer in up-cycled products is extraordinary.
 Every little bit DOES make a difference, and can help society move towards healthier living for all.
 We agree that this NY Times article does little to help advance the conversation.